percona/psmdb-docs/source/install/index.rst

 If you want more control, you can
 :ref:`install Percona Server for MongoDB from binary tarballs <tarball>`.

-If you are currently using MongoDB 3.0 or 3.2, see :ref:`Upgrading from MongoDB <upgrade_from_mongodb>`.
+If you are currently using MongoDB or previous versions of |PSMDB|, see :ref:`Upgrading from MongoDB <upgrade_from_mongodb>`.

 If you are currently using Percona TokuMX,